-The old port, despite being a massive tourist attraction, is also a local spot as it has beautiful old architecture.
+Despite being a massive tourist attraction, it’s still a popular local spot for its beautiful old architecture and charming ambiance.

 Along the St Lawrence River, which used to be a port, there are old silos and massive warehouses that have been restored and New York loft-style apartments.

 Compared to Aussie prices you’ll get lots of bang for your buck in Montreal.
 Montreal is probably one of the cheapest big cities to live.
-I used think it was expensive until I came to Australia!
+I used to think it was expensive until I went to Australia!

 Montreal has amazing restaurants in random spots.
 But my favourite restaurants are in the Old Port.
 I really do think that’s where the best restaurants are.